 Now the screws can be removed and the sides and ends can be gently pried free.

 The newly cast panels should be kept wet and allowed to cure for about 4 weeks.
+Your concrete raised garden beds will be that much stronger and durable the longer you cure them.

 The latex caulk can be easily scraped off with a putty knife and the form parts wiped clean with a rag.

-Make the Garden Boxes
+Make the Concrete Raised Garden Beds

 I cut rebar into one foot lengths with a cutoff blade in my angle grinder.
 I clamp the long length of rebar across sawhorses.